How to define populations

 Management Units

-A population may constitute a metapopulation consisting of numerous small localities (ponds, prairies, etc.) that are separate but not very far (hundreds of meters to several kilometers, depending on the species dispersal capacity), thus capable of exchanging at least 1 migrant (one reproductive adult moving between patches) on average per generation per year.
-In such cases, the population size should be considered the sum of the individual locations (termed subpopulations), which may cover tens or hundreds of kilometers.
+A metapopulation consists of numerous small localities (ponds, prairies, etc.) that are separated but not very far apart (hundreds of meters to several kilometers, depending on the species dispersal capacity), and are thus capable of exchanging, on average, at least 1 migrant (one reproductive adult moving between patches) per generation per year.
+In such cases,

 Considerations when defining populations for some taxonomic groups

-For small mammals habitat specialization and structure are determining factors.
-Specialized species tend to be strongly affected by habitat fragmentation whereas generalist species can more easily disperse between suitable habitat patches in an otherwise unsuitable landscape can lead to large contiguous populations, despite restrictions on individual movements that may be limited to at most tens of kilometers.
+For small mammals, habitat specialization and structure are determining factors.
+Specialized species tend to be strongly affected by habitat fragmentation, whereas generalist species can more easily disperse between suitable habitat patches in an otherwise unsuitable landscape can lead to large contiguous populations, despite restrictions on individual movements that may be limited to at most tens of kilometers.
 Some species also display strong sex-biased dispersal.

 Previous: Species list Next: How to establish a reference period